GitLab Merge Blocked: Source Branch Behind Target

 GitLab CI/CD Pipeline

-Add this to your .gitlab-ci.yml to automatically sync after merges to main:
+Add this to .gitlab-ci.yml to auto-sync after merges to main:

 sync-develop: